ainayves/Traducir/Readme.md

 The idea is :  I would like to use a powerful translator as a desktop app, without going through DEEPL or Google Translate.

 It is open-source since it is part of my learning process on Flet.
-So feel free, to send issues or make comments about improving the project.
+So feel free, to contribute , send issues or make comments about improving the project.

 It is using the openai translation APIs (which is very popular now)